-Alex's credits in the music department include Lego Batman (2017), Lego Ninjago (2017), Jasper Jones (2017), Peter Rabbit (2018), The Personal History of David Copperfield (2019), as well as the Lifetime series I Am Elizabeth Smart (2017) and the behind-the-scenes look at the making of the Star Wars saga, The Director and the Jedi (2018).
+Alex's high-profile credits assisting in the music department include Death on the Nile (2021), The Personal History of David Copperfield (2019), Peter Rabbit (2018), Lego Batman (2017) and Lego Ninjago (2017).
+He has also worked in the music departments of the West End musical The Prince of Egypt (2020), the Lifetime series I Am Elizabeth Smart (2017), the Australian feature film Jasper Jones (2017), and the behind-the-scenes look at the making of the Star Wars saga, The Director and the Jedi (2018).